 Speaking of which, Canal Street in the heart of Chinatown was in fact once an inefficient canal.
 The canal was basically an open sewer and a big problem so it was filled in 1819 and it later became a street in 1820.

-50-52 Bowery which will be a new Joie de Vivre hotel was once the Black Horse Inn and Bull’s Head Tavern.
+50-52 Bowery which is now the location of the new Joie de Vivre hotel was once the Black Horse Inn and Bull’s Head Tavern.
 This was where George Washington marched into New York City and celebrated the defeat of the British in 1783.

 Chinatown Fair (8 Mott St) is one of the last remaining classic arcades in the world.
 You can still play classics like air hockey and Street Fighter.